microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

         4. Once deployment for storage account is completed, go to the resource and visit the Blobs sub-menu
         5. Click [+Container] then create a container name (ex. az-hw-remote-state-container or az-iso-remote-state-container) with private access

-3. **Configure Azure Devops pipeline using Azure resource values**
+3. **Configure Azure DevOps pipeline using Azure resource values**

-    This step is about making sure Azure Devops references all the values and resources you took the time to create in the Azure portal.
+    This step is about making sure Azure DevOps references all the values and resources you took the time to create in the Azure portal.

     * Add the Azure Subscription being used for Cobalt as a *Service Connection*
         1. Return to your Azure DevOps subscription